Moving with the Honor Rhythm

 The rhythm of Honor Season is the rhythm of Jesus's feet as he staggered under the cross beam on his way to execution.
 Nothing in this world is more sobering than realizing we are supposed to move in SYNC with that rhythm.

 We dance to the other six rhythms in the annual SYNC cycle, but the Honor Rhythm is the one that keeps us going when we are too weak and worn out to dance.
 It is hard to dance with the beam of a cross on your shoulders.
 Who dances their way to their place of execution?

 So if we can't dance to the Honor Rhythm, how do we move with it?
 We shuffle or stagger, but we keep our heads held high.
 We do not go into shock when people attack us.
 Jesus told us that attacks would come.
 We do not curse our attackers any more than Jesus cursed his.
 We do not even claim we know why this is happening and how it all makes sense if we take the long view.
-We just keep going, sticking with the risk and pain of the assignment God has given us to make Jesus known.
+We just keep going, sticking with the risk and pain of the campaign assignment that God has given us.